 - Reasons why a quote or bid is too high or too low.

 - Recommendations for choosing the best bid.

 What to Expect During the Bidding/Quoting Process

 The consultation is your opportunity to measure the contractor up, get to know their business, test their capabilities, ask questions, and decide if you’d be comfortable with hiring them.
 Here’s what you can expect during a metal roof install consultation:

-- A site inspection by the contractor which will focus on:
+- A site inspection by the contractor, which will focus on the following: